Washington, Tyne and Wear: Industry

-Goodyear Tire and Rubber Company, the American tyre production giant, opened a new factory in Washington in 1968.
+Goodyear Tire and Rubber Company, the American tyre production giant, opened a new factory in Washington in 1968, which later became Dunlop and Sumitomo Tyres.
 However, it closed on 5 July 2006 with the loss of 585 jobs.
+The site is now occupied by Rolls-Royce Holdings making aero engine blades, and British Aerospace.

 Education

 There are several primary, secondary schools and colleges in the villages of Washington.